Kozea/WeasyPrint/docs/first_steps.rst

 use of a custom URL fetcher to integrate WeasyPrint and use the filesystem instead of a network call for static and media files.

-A custom fetcher should be returning a :class:`urls.URLFetcherResource`.
+A custom fetcher should be returning a :class:`urls.URLFetcherResponse`.

 If a ``file_obj`` is given, the resource will be closed automatically by the function internally used by WeasyPrint to retrieve data.